Ehubb1998/E-sential/readMe.md

 ## **Brief Explanation of The App**

 - This app will help users organize their finances and is a beginners's guide to investing on the stock market.
-If you are a beginner to investing, there is a visual tutorial on what stocks are, what does it mean to invest, how to invest, and most importantly, helps provide a custom plan to help you find money to invest.
+If you are a beginner to investing, this app helps give you a better visual understanding of how stocks work and helps provide a custom plan to help you find money to invest.
 This is the perfect app for getting you a custom plan for financial freedom!

 ---